 One of the most important things you can do to prevent heel pain is to ensure you have hiking shoes or boots that provide the support and stability you need for the type of trails you hike on.

-1. Assess the type of hiking you'll be doing before purchasing your shoes or boots.
-A lightweight hiking shoe may be perfect for an easy hike like Lake 22 in the Cascades but a heavy duty hiking boot will be needed for hikes with more elevation gain and rougher terrain.
+1. Assess the type of hike you'll be doing and the amount of weight you'll be carrying before purchasing your shoes or boots.
+A lightweight hiking shoe may be perfect for an easy day hike with a lightweight pack but a heavy duty hiking boot will be needed if you're carrying a bunch of weight for overnighters, doing hikes with more elevation gain, or tackling rougher terrain.

 2. Your shoes or boots should fit snugly but not too tightly and provide enough room in your toes so that you have wiggle room.
 Make sure to have your feet measured when purchasing your footwear.